 The carvings were widely admired at the time, and comparison with the famous Elgin stones lead to the ‘Craigentinny Marbles’, moniker.

-Rumours abounded that the burial conditions were to conceal the fact that he was a hermaphrodite or a changeling, a vampire or was he mummified like a Pharaoh but the most likely explanation was that he was simply, like Pharaoh himself, afraid of grave robbers.
+Strange rumours abounded at the time that the burial conditions were to conceal the fact that William Henry Miller was a hermaphrodite or a changeling, or that he was a vampire or that he was he mummified like a Pharaoh.
+The most likely explanation was that he was simply, like Pharaoh himself, afraid of grave robbers.
 This was just a few years after a couple of other gentlemen grave-robbers called Burke and Hare had been active in Edinburgh.

 If you want to view Miller’s 17th Century Family home, Craigentinny House, it can be found about half a mile back towards town at 9 Loaning Road.